flavio-munis/dmenu-mask/README.md

 Add the option `-M [mask]` to dmenu, where all user input will be masked using the characters passed as `[mask]`.

 ## **What is the value [mask]**
 Any sequence of utf-8 characters, the characters are choosen randonly and replaces the character typed, which can also be any utf-8 character.
+Mask can be a empty string `""` and no text will be draw, similar to password input in terminal.

 ## **How does it Work**
 `dmenu-mask` adds a new buffer `masktext` which is synchronized with the `text` buffer at a utf-8 rune level.